EpiphanyMachine/seed/README.md

 **DO NOT EDIT ANY .JS or .CSS FILES!**

+These files should be written in Coffee-Script or LESS and compiled.

 All coffee and less files are stored in the `/src` folder.
 If using the code below they will automatically compile to the correct locations.